CreteSuite/take-home-assessment/README.md

 3) the Alchemist has an additional property, vilesAvailable, which is equal to 1/2 their end of turn strength (rounded up).

 ## Instructions
-Since we all have many other priorities in life, please timebox this assignment to no more than a few hours.
+Since we all have many other priorities in life, please timebox this assignment to no more than a couple of hours.

 Your objective is to add a new character, the "Farmer".